 We prize our connection to and relationships with one another.
 We understand that no one person knows all there is to know about God – that we need other people to learn and deepen our faith.
 Each of us has been shaped by life, and every person's life story has meaning that enriches us.
 From our youngest members to our elders, we are grateful to be connected to one another.
 And most importantly, there is always room for more people!

 Trinity is a congregation that values open-hearted conversations that thrive on curiosity and respect difference.
 We believe in reason and experience, in the power of questions, in helping others, and in the possibilities of mystery.
-We try hard to practice deep listening, where everyone has a voice and where no one is alone as we walk our lives together in Christ.
+We try hard to practice deep listening, where everyone has a voice and no one is alone as we walk together in Christ.